Jumamwinga/se-assignment-6-introduction-to-python-Jumamwinga/README.md

 3. Python Syntax and Semantics:
    - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.

+#Here's a simple Python program that prints "Hello, World!" to the console:
+   # Python program to print Hello, World!
+print("Hello, World!")

+The Python program print("Hello, World!") demonstrates key syntax elements:

+Comments start with # and are ignored during execution, used for notes or explanations.
+Print Statement (print() function) outputs text to the console.
+In this case, "Hello, World!" is a string literal enclosed in double quotes.
+Python strings can use either single or double quotes for delimitation.
+When executed, the program prints "Hello, World!" to the console, showcasing basic Python syntax for outputting text.

 4. Data Types and Variables:
    - List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.

+Python supports several fundamental data types:

+1.Integer (int):
+Represents whole numbers without any decimal point.
+Example: 5, -10, 1000.

+2.Float (float):
+Represents numbers with a decimal point or numbers in exponential form using e or E. Example: 3.14, 2.71828, 1.0e-5.

+3.String (str):
+Represents sequences of characters enclosed within single quotes (') or double quotes (").
+Example: 'Hello', "Python", "123".

+4.Boolean (bool):
+Represents a binary value indicating true or false.
+Example: True, False.

+5.List:
+Represents an ordered collection of items which can be of different data types.
+Example: [1, 2, 3, 'a', 'b'].

+6.Tuple:
+Similar to a list, but immutable (unchangeable).
+Example: (1, 2, 3, 'a', 'b').

+7.Dictionary (dict):
+Represents a collection of key-value pairs where each key is associated with a value.
+Example: {'name': 'Alice', 'age': 30, 'city': 'New York'}.

+Here's a Python script demonstrating variables of different data types:
+# Integer variable
+num1 = 10

+# Float variable
+pi = 3.14

+# String variables
+name = "Alice"
+message = 'Hello, World!'

+# Boolean variable
+is_python_fun = True

+# List variable
+fruits = ['apple', 'banana', 'cherry']

+# Tuple variable
+coordinates = (10, 20)

+# Dictionary variable
+person = {'name': 'Bob', 'age': 25, 'city': 'London'}

+# Printing variables
+print("Integer:", num1)
+print("Float:", pi)
+print("String:", name)
+print("String:", message)
+print("Boolean:", is_python_fun)
+print("List:", fruits)
+print("Tuple:", coordinates)
+print("Dictionary:", person)

 5. Control Structures:
    - Explain the use of conditional statements and loops in Python.
 Provide examples of an `if-else` statement and a `for` loop.

+Conditional Statements (if-else): Allow programs to execute different blocks of code based on whether a specified condition evaluates to True or False.
+This enables decision-making within the program flow.

+Loops (for loop): Provide a way to iterate over a sequence of elements (like lists or strings) and perform operations on each element individually.
+They streamline repetitive tasks and are essential for processing collections of data in Python.Conditional statements allow Python programs to make decisions based on conditions.
+The basic syntax for an if statement is:
+     if condition:
+    # Code block to execute if condition is True
+else:
+    # Code block to execute if condition is False

+Example of if-else statement:
+   # Example of an if-else statement
+x = 10

+if x > 0:
+    print("x is positive")
+else:
+    print("x is non-positive")

+Loops (for loop):
+Loops in Python allow repeated execution of a block of code.
+One commonly used loop is the for loop, which iterates over a sequence (such as a list or a string).
+The basic syntax for a for loop is:
+      for element in sequence:
+    # Code block to execute for each element in the sequence

+Example of a for loop:
+     # Example of a for loop
+fruits = ['apple', 'banana', 'cherry']

+for fruit in fruits:
+    print(fruit)

 6. Functions in Python:
    - What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.